wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 a=candidate:1 1 udp 2130706431 198.51.100.1 39132 typ host
 a=end-of-candidates
 ~~~~~
-{: title="Example of an ICE restart request and response"}
+{: title="Example of an ICE restart request and response" #trickle-restart-example}

+{{#trickle-ice-example}} demonstrates a Trickle ICE restart procedure example.
+The WHIP client sends a PATCH request containing updated ICE information, including a new ufrag and password, along with newly gathered ICE candidates.
+In response, the WHIP session provides ICE information for the session after the ICE restart, including the updated ufrag and password, as well as the previous ICE candidate.

 ## WebRTC constraints